MrFarhanKhan007/TipTime/README.md

 Calculates the tip amount based on the bill amount and percentage of the tip.

-🧮Ability to split the bill and tip amount among multiple people. 👨‍👩‍👧‍👦

 Installation
 To use TipTime, simply download the APK file from the latest release and install it on your Android device.